povs/ListerBundle/docs/building_list.md

 ## Passing custom parameters to the list

-To pass various parameters when building list use `setParameters` method.
+To pass various parameters when building list use `setParameters()` method.

-For example:
 ```php
 // List